ohnadir/webTech-house-Client/README.md

 This project was bootstrapped with [webTech House](https://webtech-house-b3de0.web.app/).

-* On the Home page contains a navbar, header, parts section, review section and also footer
+* The Home page contains a navbar, header, parts section, review section and also footer
-* parts section has 6 items to for
+* Parts section has 6 items for users can order.
-* In the Business summary number has count up
+* In the Business summary number has count up functionality.
-* Log in implement with exiting account and also show valid error
+* Log in implement with exiting account and also show valid error.
-* purchase page protected and book purchase
+* Purchase page protected an user can't access without login.
-* Normal user see on the dash board my profile, my order etc
+* Users see on the dashboard my profile, my order, add review, etc.
-* If admin log hee will see make admin, manage all purchase ,add a parts, manage parts
+* If admin log he/she will see make admin, manage all purchase, add a parts, manage parts.
+* An admin can make admin other users, remove order, add new parts and update parts.
 * On the my profile route it will access to upload information and update information